DBProductions/dbtracking/README.md

 Data
 ----

-JSON data and looks like this:
+It's JSON and look like this:

 {url: params.url, site: params.site, timestamp: new Date().getTime()}